How To Become A Minimalist In 30 Days

 Variations

-That’s why I created a couple of variations that can make it easier.
+However, 30 days is a long time and if it’s currently hard for you to commit for one whole month, I created a couple of variations that can make it easier.

-Being committed to a 7- or 10-day challenge is WAY more manageable, and you can proceed with the second part of the challenge whenever you feel ready.
+Being committed to a 7- or 10-day challenge is way more manageable, and you can proceed with the second part of the challenge whenever you feel ready.

 Scroll to the end to find three different variations of the challenge.
 Feel free to download the one that suits you best.
 (7-day challenge, 10-day challenge, 30-day challenge)